Food glorious food - fill your boots for winter camping and caravanning

 Unfortunately browsing around a farmers’ market for the latest fresh local produce does assume that you’ll be putting together your own meal rather than having it placed tastily in front of you, but perhaps you can call in a favour from the other half (we find that flattery along the lines of their superior cooking skills works well here).

-We have farmers’ markets sites all over the country starting at £10 per night: bag a camping pod at Moorlands Caravan Park in Lancashire from £40, with tent and touring pitches available from £14; or combine a farmers’ market stay with a fishing trip at Yet-Y-Gors Fishery in Pembrokeshire with four coarse fishing lakes along with fishing lessons and hire rods available.
-A week in a six-berth static caravan at Yet-Y-Gors is £180.
-For Cornish cuisine, a gypsy caravan at Outlandish Holidays in Helston can be had from £75 per night.
+We have farmers’ markets sites all over the country: search for them by ticking 'nearby farmers' market' in the 'nearby amenities' section.
+One such is Moorlands Caravan Park in Lancashire , with pods from £40 and tent and touring pitches available from £14; or combine a farmers’ market stay with a fishing trip at Yet-Y-Gors Campsite and Fishery in Pembrokeshire with four coarse fishing lakes along with fishing lessons and hire rods available.
+A static caravan sleeping up to seven at Yet-Y-Gors starts from £35 a night.

-Eating your way around the country like Pacman is one of the best things about camping and caravanning in the UK, so to help out we also have sites with local produce available on site (filter these with gastronomic delight parks to really fill your boots).
-We have them up and down the land: bed down in a luxury bell tent or tipi at Magical Camping in Norfolk from £85 a night where you can cook indoors or over a fire pit outside, or pick up some Perthshire produce at Ecocamp Glenshee, with camping pods from £40 per night for up to five people.
+Eating your way around the country like Pacman is one of the best things about camping and caravanning in the UK, so to help out we also have parks with local produce available right on site ( filter these with gastronomic delight parks to really fill your boots).

 Still hungry?
-Look for campsites and caravan parks with a restaurant or café on site – and/or a takeaway or food shop if you want to eat in your underwear (generally recommended for your caravan, tent or lodge and not in public).
+Look for campsites and caravan parks with a restaurant or café on site – and/or a takeaway or food shop if you want to eat in your underwear (generally recommended for your caravan, tent or lodge and not in public, not that we know this from experience).
 Clashwhannon Caravan Park near Stranraer has a restaurant, takeaway and bar on site and is in Dumfries and Galloway with the food town of Castle Douglas as well as foodie events, farmers’ markets and a Flavour Fortnight every summer.
 We’ll have the salmon please (and a pint of Galloway Gold to wash it down).